Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

-# Testing cheat sheet
+# Utility Testing cheat sheet

 Framework for convenient unit testing.
-This cheat sheet summarizes commonly used Testing command line instructions and test suite structure for quick reference.
+This cheat sheet summarizes commonly used utility Testing command line instructions and test suite structure for quick reference.

-### Installation of `Testing`
+### Installation of utility `Testing`

-To install Testing you need an installed NodeJS and NPM.
+To install utility Testing you need an installed NodeJS and NPM.

 ```
 npm install -g wTesting